xeoncross/DByte/readme.md

 (\`) character in all your queries to quote column/table names.
 This character will be replaced in your query with the correct quoted identifier at run time.

+> DO NOT USE THE `DB.min.php` FILE!
+It is only included to show that the file
+> actually is 1024 characters.
+Unlike Javascript, you gain no performance by using it!

 ## Setup

 To begin using the DB object you need to assign a PDO connection object.